Frequently Asked Questions

 Paper & Sizes

-All standard ARCH sizes: ARCH A (9×12), ARCH B (12×18), ARCH C (18×24), ARCH D (24×36), ARCH E (36×48).
-All standard ANSI sizes: ANSI A (8.5×11), ANSI B (11×17), ANSI C (17×22), ANSI D (22×34), ANSI E (34×44).
-ARCH D 24×36 is the most commonly ordered size for construction documents.
+All standard ARCH and ANSI sizes: ARCH A (9×12), ARCH B (12×18), ARCH C (18×24), ARCH D (24×36), ARCH E (36×48) — plus ANSI A (8.5×11), ANSI B (11×17), ANSI C (17×22), ANSI D (22×34), ANSI E (34×44).
+ARCH D 24×36 is the most commonly ordered size for construction documents and permit sets.
 Custom sizes may be available — contact us to ask.

 ⚙️